AbhijeetAnand45/LeetCode-GFG-Solution/README.md

 ## Day36 (Medium)

--This problem was asked by Dropbox.
+- [ ] This problem was asked by Dropbox.

 > Given the root to a binary search tree, find the second largest node in the tree.

 ## Day37 (Easy)

-- This problem was asked by Google.
+- [ ] This problem was asked by Google.

 > The power set of a set is the set of all its subsets.
 Write a function that, given a set, generates its power set.